zack-bitcoin/amoveo-docs/other_blockchains/proof_of_stake.md

 Now that the attackers have 100% control, we can block anyone new from bonding, and we can start unbonding while maintaining 100% control.
 This allows everyone participating in the attack to cash out of the network before we execute the destructive attack.
 As they are cashing out of the PoS network, we can also decrease the size of the attacker bond, which decreases the cost of doing this attack.
 So the bonded validators who do participate in the attack, they can remove >99% of their bond from the network before the attack occurs.
 Meaning at worst only <1% of their security bond gets burned as a punishment for participating in the attack.

-In Cosmos the unbonding period is 3 weeks.
-In Cardano it is 15 days.

 Once we have 100% control, and the attackers have removed the vast majority of their stake from the system, we can execute any kind of attack, and we have almost no value in the system that could be burned to punish us.
 Depending on the applications available to this blockchain, it will look different.